 In the vast majority of Texas child custody cases, no parent will ever be at risk of having restricted or supervised visitation.
 The presumption in custody cases is that it is in your child's best interests to have a consistent and ongoing relationship with both of their parents.
 Only if clear and convincing evidence is presented to a judge would override that presumption and cause a court to institute visitation orders that are not based on joint custody.

 If a judge in your case determines that there could be harm caused to your child- either emotionally or physically- as a result of their being exposed in a “traditional” visitation schedule to you or your child’s other parent, then supervised or restricted visitation may be prescribed.
 You can rest assured that a judge will only come to this conclusion if he absolutely must do so.
 Judges do not relish having to step outside the boundaries of a “typical” family law case and issue rulings that diverge from standard, joint custody arrangements.

 Enhancing the level of safety around your child is never a bad thing, no matter how you want to approach that issue.
 If you were to ask me if there were steps available to ensure my children were safer, I would be all ears to hear what they are.
 I'm sure you would be the same way.
-Judges approach best interest determinations from a standpoint that they know that your child's safety and well-being is the most important thing (even more important than their happiness) and that he has a great deal of power to ensure that your child is safe.
+Judges approach best interest determinations from a standpoint that they know that your child's safety and well-being are the most important thing (even more important than their happiness) and that he has a great deal of power to ensure that your child is safe.

 Ways that child safety can be built into a judge’s orders on child custody